Babuka6/cse15l-lab-reports/lab2.md

 Explanation:
 The only values that change are:
- 1.handleRequest's argument since url changes 2.parameters[1] changes because url adress changes.
+ 1. handleRequest's argument since url changes
+ 2. parameters[1] changes because url adress changes.
- 3.The rest of arguments and fields stay the same.
+ 3. The rest of arguments and fields stay the same.
- 4.current is updated accordingly.
+ 4. current is updated accordingly.

  Part 2: